Yes – Heaven & Earth

 When it targets the skies in this fashion, Heaven & Earth generally succeeds: Light of the Ages is a standout as an eight-minute swirl of multi-layered space guitar and piano, with Davison’s lyric telling of a “beacon shining across the cosmos”.
 Sadly though, there are as many duds as gems here.
 Misguided attempts at diversification fall flat when compared to the accomplished grandeur elsewhere.
 In a World of Our Own attempts a primal blues stomp, but falls unconvincing flat by paring back the trademark Yes range of sound.
 Similarly, the chirpy balladry of To Ascend makes it one to skip.

 Thankfully the album closes big in every sense of the word.
 Subway Walls is what great chamber music would sound like if the chamber in question was on a UFO: a heady mix of off-kilter scales, pretty vocal harmonies, and virtuosic bursts from Steve Howe’s guitar.

 Heaven & Earth shows that, when they stick to the epic sci-fi rock that’s been paying the bills for over 40 years now, Yes are still capable of making great music.
 But in its failed attempts at branching out, it also highlights why their 21st release is not likely to interest anyone who’s not already a committed fan.

-Heaven & Earth was released on 21st July, for further information or to order the album visit here.
+Heaven & Earth was released on 21st July 2014.
+For further information or to order the album visit Yes’s website here.

 Watch a video for Light of the Ages here: